 She said, “That’s not how we do it anymore.
 You don’t have funding for this.
 YOU WILL NEED ANOTHER REVIEW.”

-November 2017 – 1 year since plan approved
+November 2017 – one year since plan approved

 I put my house on the market in November 2017.